AbhinavRobinson/tokey-the-solana-contract/README.md

 Simple solana contract with cli app to interact with it!

+The Program is safe and avoids unhandled unwrap() exceptions in addition to favoring own implementation of ser-de for instructions.
+For educational purpose only, in real app should use serde/borsh instead.

 ## How to use

 - `REQUIRED` rust, cargo, nodejs, npm/yarn, solana, cargo-build-bpf